Shimizu-Technology/HafaGPT-API/README.md

 > **HåfaGPT has evolved from a simple chatbot into a complete learning platform for self-study and teaching children Chamorro!**

-**🆕 LATEST:** Vocabulary Browser with 10,350+ dictionary words, Quiz Review, Dictionary-based flashcards & quizzes! 📚🎴📝
+**🆕 LATEST:** Story Mode with 17 bilingual stories + tap-to-translate! 📖 Plus Vocabulary Browser (10,350+ words), Quiz Review, Dictionary-based flashcards & quizzes! 📚🎴📝

 > **📁 See [docs/CODEBASE_STRUCTURE.md](docs/CODEBASE_STRUCTURE.md)** for the complete codebase organization.